Magomed Daudov: Education

-In 1997 he left Secondary School № 1 in the village of Geldagan.
+In 1997 he left Secondary School No. 1 in the village of Geldagan.
 Class teacher H.M.
 Abdurzakova recollects: "Magomed was intellectually inquisitive and gifted for his years as a boy.
 Despite his young age, he was very persistent and dedicated."
 From 1997 to 1999, he studied at the Gudermes Pedagogical Training School.

 Participation in the military conflict

 At the beginning of the First Chechen War, Daudov was 14.
 As with many other young Chechens, he was involved in armed conflicts with Russian troops.
 In an interview in 2010, Daudov stated his point of view about the reasons why Chechens were forced to participate in the war.
-One reason he called ”tough cleaning of federal troops” — the Russian military saw the potential enemy in any young local resident.
+One reason he called "tough cleaning of federal troops" — the Russian military saw the potential enemy in any young local resident.
 Some sources report that until 2002 he was in the ranks of illegal armed formations while, others claim that in 2000 he joined the forces of the Russian Federation and served there until 2002.

 According to official sources, at the beginning of the Second Chechen War Daudov sided with the Kadyrov-led government forces.

 Daudov recollects "when Akhmad-Hadji announced the amnesty, I hid at my aunt's.
 There was no blood on me and I came out of the wood at once, as did thousands of other guys.
 After a conversation with R.A.
 Kadyrov, I was amnestied."

 During one of his speeches, Kadyrov spoke of Daudov as a positive example of an improved fighter.
-In 2002-2004, Daudov served as commander of a platoon in Kadyrov's security service.
+In 2002–2004, Daudov served as commander of a platoon in Kadyrov's security service.